English Department

 Prerequisites for this class will be a grade of A- or higher in previous year’s English class and signature of English Department Chair.
 In addition to earning an A-, all students must successfully complete an in-class passage analysis in order to be recommended into Honors English Seminar.
 This course is designed as a precursor to AP Literature.
 Students not wishing to take AP Literature should take this course during their senior year.

-AP ENGLISH LITERATURE AND COMPOSITION “Never Shake Thy Gory Locks at Me: Ghost Tours Through Literature” Full-year course
+AP ENGLISH LITERATURE AND COMPOSITION “Never Shake Thy Gory Locks at Me: Ghost Tours Through Literature”

 “What haunts us as individuals?”
 “How does our past shape our present and future?”
 “Why does a writer create a ghost?”
 In AP English Literature and Composition, students will hunt for ghosts, both literally and figuratively, and decide why their presence plays such an essential role in some of our most beloved classic and contemporary texts.
-This course will follow the curricular requirements outlined by the College Board in the AP English Literature and Composition Course Description, which focuses on building skills necessary for college-level reading and writing.
+This course will follow the curricular requirements outlined by the College Board in the AP English Literature and Composition course description, which focuses on building skills necessary for college-level reading and writing.
 Students will engage with texts from a variety of time periods and genres and explore strategies to help them navigate through and closely read them.
 We will build a vocabulary of rhetorical techniques, as well as introduce terms of literary analysis for poetry and fiction.
 In response to these texts, students will write a variety of critical essays, both in class and over an extended period of time.
 Because this is considered a college-level course, students will be asked to read and analyze challenging, provocative, dense, and sometimes controversial material.
 The syllabus will include works by Morrison, James, Shakespeare, Hawthorne, Atwood, and Williams, among others.
 This class is for students who have excelled in their writing assignments during their previous year of English, demonstrating an ability to closely read passages and poems, construct cogent, well-written arguments, effectively integrate evidence, and recognize complexity and nuances within a text.

 JOURNALISM AND MEDIA STUDIES

 Open to grades 10-12.
+Offered as a full-year elective or trimester elective.

 The Journalism and Media Studies course provides students with the tools to navigate an ever-evolving journalistic landscape where media plays a tremendous role.
 They will learn the craft of reporting the news and engage in the production of a variety of media types, including practical skills for print and digital media production.
 Students will also come away with a foundation in the history, ethics, and values of journalism necessary to be successful media producers.
 The course will focus on the fundamentals of gathering information and journalistic writing, gradually moving to advanced writing techniques, and in particular, how to successfully craft both short and in-depth feature stories.
 Class time will be spent reading and critiquing industry work, discussing such elements of writing as voice, style, use of language, and refining stories through writer’s workshop-styled class time.
 The classroom functions like a working newsroom, with students managing all media associated with The Tartan–a news website, podcast series, and social media accounts–as well as the Stuart yearbook.

-THE ART OF THE ESSAY - Offered first trimester
+ART OF THE ESSAY Offered first trimester

 Open to grades 11-12.
-Recommended for students in grade 12.

 This course encourages students to view essay writing as an art that instills beauty, meaning, and order to their thoughts.
 The Art of the Essay combines an appreciation for essays with the practical foundations for honing students’ essay writing skills.
 The ability to write a short, clear piece of prose is an essential skill for college-bound students, as is the ability to logically support a written argument with evidence.
 Writing college essays, including the Common Application essay and college supplemental essays, is given priority.
 Throughout the trimester, this course will give students the opportunity to explore their unique voices in writing while helping them craft well-structured pieces of prose.
 Because good writers must immerse themselves in good literature that will challenge and shape their ideas and style, we will also read a variety of classic essays.
 Class is structured as a workshop; students will have class time to write and revise their essays and will receive frequent and intensive feedback in the form of one-on-one conferences and written comments on their work in progress.
 English electives have no additional homework because they are considered a second English class.
-This is a pass/fail class.

-Open to grades 10-12
+Open to grades 11-12.

 Amanda Cutalo